 Housing Needs Survey

-The Working Party has identified a potential site in Treskerby and would like to gauge local need and gather views.
-This will help us in the planning and shaping of a project and to meet that need.
+We would like to gauge the local need and gather views.
+This will help us in the planning and shaping of a project to meet that need.

 We welcome opinions as well as expressions of need.
-So we’d be pleased to hear from all local residents, including former former residents from the Redruth area, especially those with a longstanding link to the Treskerby and Mount Ambrose area.
+So, we’d be pleased to hear from all local residents, and indeed former residents with a longstanding link to the Parish.

-If you would be interested in supporting the work of or joining the Treskerby Homes for Locals Project we would be pleased to hear from you.
+If you would be interested in supporting the work of or joining the Landewednack Housing Working Party we would be pleased to hear from you.

 Thank you in anticipation of your assistance.

-A community-led project to provide 29 all-affordable homes for local people; Land ENE of Chywoone Farm, Newlyn.
+A community-led project to provide 9 all-affordable homes for local people; Land NW of Treskerby Farm, Treskerby, Redruth.

-As well as seeking a suitable site, the HWP supported CCL T's request to Cornwall Council to extend the Council's Local Plan "rural exceptions" policy (ie Policy 9) to the edge of towns as well as villages.
 Policy 9 - the "rural exceptions" policy - provides an opportunity for applicants to (as an "exception") be granted planning permission on sites which would normally be refused, providing that the purpose is to provide in perpetuity, all affordable homes which meet a demonstrable local need; and is on a site adjoining the community.
-This was also a policy which Penzance NDP has sought to establish.
-Indeed, it is on this basis that this application and this site is brought forward.

 Cornwall Community Land Trust